awsdocs/aws-sdk-for-javascript-v3/doc_source/dynamodb-example-table-read-write.md

 This code is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/dynamodb/src/libs/ddbClient.js)\.

 Create a Node\.js module with the file name `ddb_updateitem.js`\.
 Be sure to configure the SDK as previously shown, including downloading the required clients and packages\.
 To access DynamoDB, create a `DynamoDB` client service object\.
-Create a JSON object containing the parameters needed to add an item, which in this example includes the name of the table, the key to update, andu date expression that maps the new attribute names, and values for each new attribute\.
+Create a JSON object containing the parameters needed to add an item, which in this example includes the name of the table, the key to update, and the date expression that maps the new attribute names, and values for each new attribute\.
 Call the `UpdateItemCommand` method of the DynamoDB client service object\.

 **Note**
 Replace *TABLE\_NAME* with the name of the table\.

 **Note**
-The following code example writes to a table with a primary key composed of only a partion key\.
+The following code example writes to a table with a primary key composed of only a partition key\.
 If the table's primary key is composed of only a partition key, you only specify the partition key\.

 ```
 // Import required AWS SDK clients and commands for Node.js